Supermarket refrigeration technician career guide

 • RSES CM or CMS certifications

-• HVAC Excellence master specialist certifications
+• HVAC Excellence specialist certifications

-According to the Bureau of Labor Statistics May 2024 data, heating, air conditioning, and refrigeration mechanics earned a median annual wage of $57,300 nationwide.
+Per the Bureau of Labor Statistics May 2024 data, heating, air conditioning, and refrigeration mechanics earned a median annual wage of $57,300 nationwide.
 Specialized refrigeration technicians often exceed this median due to skill level and overtime.
+Union shops may require apprenticeship through UA locals.

 State and Local Licensing

 Licensing varies by state.
 Texas, Florida, and California have strong contractor licensing boards.
 Technicians may work under a licensed contractor before qualifying for their own license.
+Review state requirements before relocating; for example, browse refrigeration technician jobs to see employer qualification expectations.

-Supermarket Refrigeration Technician Salary and Pay Structure
+Salary and Pay Structure

 Union vs Non-Union Wages